 ACE Trains E/5-3 0-6-0 Fowler 4F£475.00Select Options

 ACE Trains E/31 Duke of Gloucester 8P 4-6-2 BR No: 71000 Locomotive£0.00Select Options

 - Limited Stock

 ACE Trains E/19 Stanier Black Five 5P/5F – BR 5MT 4-6-0 Ex LMS and BR Locomotives£685.00Select Options

 ACE Trains Southern Railway Bulleid Malachite Green Coaches£0.00Select Options

 ACE Trains Southern Railway Maunsell Olive Green/Malachite Green Coaches£0.00Select Options

 The British O gauge tinplate revival began in 1993 when Ron Budd suggested making a reproduction of the Hornby 4-4-4 tank loco in electric.
 In 1995 when the initial 4-4-4 was ready to go into production, a company now called “ACE Trains” was founded by Allen and Charlotte Levy.
 Production was initially based in Taiwan, then Thailand and then later Bangkok.
 ACE Trains founding shareholders were and still are Allen and Charlotte Levy.
 The company was originally named Allchem Trains Ltd, Allen, Charlotte and Emily latterly abbreviated to ACE Trains Ltd.

-Two rail railway modellers however, may prefer to build their own points to their specifications using Peco’s standard point parts.
+Two rail railway modellers should consult our two rail track pages for an extensive range of options.
 Prior to 2008 ACE locomotives, coaches and freight stock were manufactured to a coarse scale standard with heavier tinplate style wheel flanges and may be appropriate for three rail running only.
 If rolling stock has been changed to ACE universal wheels they should run in the same way as all post 2008 production.